yskooo/engagedigital/README.md

 # engagedigital
-a responsive website for my imaginary SaaS start-up.
+a responsive website for my imaginary team start-up, providing software solutions to businesses and companies. constantly looking for co-founders to make it come true!